gaetanX21/gaetanX21.github.io/_posts/2025-08-08-subliminal-learning.md

 5. Finetune the student on $\D_\tn{random}^T$, using the KL divergence between its auxiliary logits and the teacher's logits as a loss function.
 6. Finally, evaluate the student on regular MNIST classification on the unseen dataset $\D_\tn{MNIST}^\tn{test}$.

 As you can see, the protocol is just a transposition of the one described in the [introduction](#i-subliminal-learning).
-The only difference is that we're using a simple MLP instead of a LLM to simplify the experiment (and logarithmize computational cost).
+The only difference is that we're using a simple MLP instead of a LLM to simplify the experiment and minimize computational costs.

 As expected, the student learns to classify MNIST digits, even though it was never explicitly trained on them!
 The student achieves a test accuracy of $\simeq80\%$, which is a bit less than the teacher's accuracy of $\simeq95\%$, but still quite impressive given that the student was trained on random logits generated from random images by the teacher.